Jump to:

 Healthy food and drink policy

-The development, implementation, communication, monitoring and review of policies remain important.
-The Program will support schools in achieving a best practice food and environment through professional development, an advisory service, and accessible tools and resources.
+The development, implementation, communication, monitoring, and review of policies are essential.
+FreshSNAP supports schools to achieve best practice in food and drink environments through professional development, advisory services, and accessible tools and resources.

 Teaching and learning

-Schools require practical information on how to incorporate healthy eating and drinking into the curriculum to build food literacy.
-FreshSNAP will provide schools and teachers with a hub of curriculum resources to address learning, food and wellbeing from Kindergarten to year 12.
-This will continuously be updated throughout the duration of the program.
+Schools require practical information on how to incorporate nutrition education into the curriculum to increase student’s food literacy skills.
+FreshSNAP provides schools and teachers with a suit of curriculum-aligned resources that support learning, from Kindergarten to Year 10.
+These resources are continuously updated to reflect curriculum changes and best practice.

 Partnerships

-Between students, educators, families, the community, government, non-government organisations and local businesses to assist in the expansion of healthy food and drink knowledge, skills, resources and opportunities available to schools and students.
-The Program will be based on developing collaborative partnerships to maximise impact and reach, strengthen school’s capacity to engage with their community and create meaningful and sustainable changes to their food environment.
+FreshSNAP builds collaborative partnerships with students, educators, families, communities, government, non-government organisations, and local businesses to expand healthy food and drink knowledge, skills, resources, and opportunities.
+These partnerships strengthen schools’ capacity to engage with their community and support meaningful, sustainable changes to the food environment.

 The Good Practice Guide: Supporting healthy eating and drinking at school, 2019 is available here.